02 . Feb . 2021

 Rightfully said, change is the only constant, and in the last year we’ve all witnessed it in some measure when it comes to the work market.
 What was previously considered as the primal fear of employees in terms of lowering productivity, remote working has instead kept the organizations up and running in the face of overwhelming times.

 Today, creative hybrid office solutions are being considered by enterprises big and small across the world.
 Employers are open to focus more on the output generated than the input given, place, and time of work from their employees; setting new standards in the workplace operations by making it more value-based and unified.
-Being such a collaborative and creative coworking space in Kolkata, we at Zioks believe in building dedicated, collaborative work setups into shared, individual space.
+Being such a collaborative and creative business centre in Kolkata, we at Zioks believe in building dedicated, collaborative work setups into shared, individual space.